abipalli/semioverse/README.md

 What emerges from the methods introduced so far is a dynamic system of meaning where individual units (Cards) are linked through paths (thread), creating a complex network (weave) that can be explored (navigate) and transformed (swap).

 *(note that in the future we want to make all methods and properties cards themselves that are woven, and use the card-based interpreter )*

+# Cards as perspectives

+**Interestingly the structure created by threading/weaving cards embodies the concept of perception.** For example, imagine constructing cards to symbolize all individuals populating your life-world, yourself included.

+You would embark on a process of threading from yourself to others: `self.thread(relation, otherperson1, relation, otherperson2, ...etc)`.
+Yet, this thread does not record a direct relationship between two individuals. **Instead, the relationship is mediated, emerging from the self as the root.**

+Within the self's graph, you can discern the relationships between yourself and others, as well as the relationships amongst others. *However, the relationships remain firmly tethered to the self, and are not independent of it.* If you tried to explore otherperson1.keys(), you would find that no relations have yet been formed independent of the root object, the self. **This means that every card can be considered a perspective/point of view of a relational graph.**

 ## Metaphor